Sarah-Bue/knit-space/README.md

 ### Posts

-When clicking on a blog post preview card, a full-page view is opened.
-It presents the user with the title of the post followed by the author and date, and the full text.
-A *Back* button above the post allows users to return to their previous place of browsing.
-Additionally, for logged in users, a *Save* button above the post allows users to save their favorite posts to their dashboard.
+When clicking on a blog post preview card, a full-page view opens.
+It presents the user with the post's title, author, date, and full text.
+A *Back* button above the post allows users to return to the *Home* page.
+Additionally, for logged-in users, a *Save* button above the post allows users to save their favorite posts to their Dashboard.
+The author of each post also sees a dropdown menu allowing them to edit or delete their posts.

 <details>
 <summary> Post Preview Image</summary>